-Fourteen years ago, I stood in the old Supreme Court chambers at the other end of this beautiful building and took the oath of office as the supreme court's newest justice.
+Fourteen years ago, I stood in the old Supreme Court chambers around the corner in this beautiful building and took the oath of office as the supreme court's newest justice.
 I was 41 years old, and fresh from the Colorado Attorney General's Office.
 Back then, virtual court proceedings did not exist.
 None of my colleagues had ever heard of Zoom.
 We were holding oral arguments in a converted Starbucks on the first floor of the Denver Post building because the Ralph Carr Center was just a hole in the ground.
 And I was a lot less gray.